What you need to know

 Thiopurines (Azathioprine, Mercaptopurine)

-• Induction: Not typically used for rapid induction
+• Induction: Not for rapid induction

 • Azathioprine Maintenance: 1.5–2.5 mg/kg/day